Staging and prognosis for thyroid cancer

-The most common types of thyroid cancer (papillary and follicular) have an excellent long-term prognosis, especially if the cancer is found only in the thyroid or nearby lymph nodes in the neck.
-Even if the cancer has spread (metastasised), the outcome can still be good.
+The most common types of thyroid cancer (papillary and follicular) have an excellent long-term prognosis, especially if the cancer is found only in the thyroid or in nearby lymph nodes in the neck.
+Even if the cancer has spread (metastasised), the outcome may often still be good.

-Doctors commonly use five-year survival rates as a way to discuss prognosis.
-This is because research studies often follow people for five years – it does not mean you will survive for only five years.
-Thyroid cancer has a very high five-year survival rate (97%).
+Doctors may talk about 5-year survival rates.
+This is because research studies often follow people for 5 years, as cancer may be less likely to come back after that.
+It does not mean that you will survive for only 5 years.
+Thyroid cancer has a very high 5-year survival rate (97%).

 View the Cancer Council NSW editorial policy.